Carlos Soria: Return to Río Negro

 Soria was overwhelmingly reelected as mayor of General Roca in 2007, garnering 73% of the vote.
 He clinched the Justicialist Party nomination for Governor of Río Negro in 2011, and ran with the support of the Front for Victory (FpV) faction of the party despite his long-standing alliance with the FpV's main rival, Duhalde.
 Soria's principal opponent in the race, UCR nominee César Barbeito, also professed his support of the FpV's standard-bearer, President Cristina Kirchner.
 The president formally endorsed Soria despite their past differences, however, while maintaining her distance from both candidates.
 Soria was elected governor in September with 51% of the vote, besting Barbeito by nearly 14%.

 Death

 Soria died on January 1, 2012, during the new year celebrations with his family at his farm near General Roca.
 He was shot in the face with a .38 caliber weapon at around 5 am, and was moved immediately to a nearby hospital, where he died minutes later.
-The police didn't determine initially whether the death was caused by an accident or foul play; his wife was held for further questioning.
+The police did not determine initially whether the death was caused by an accident or foul play; his wife was held for further questioning.
 He received a private funeral.
 His widow was charged with first-degree murder on January 19, 2012.

 Vice-governor Alberto Weretilneck succeeded Soria as governor.
 Weretilneck considered calling new elections, despite provisions in the Constitution of Río Negro Province that would allow him to complete the remainder of Soria's term.
+He however chose not to call new elections and was reelected in 2015.